Fun with pseudo-elements

 Things got more interesting when I realized I could

-do the same with HTML5 data-
+do the same with HTML5 data- attributes.
+Consider the following markup:

 1 | <div class="greet" data-greeting="Hola">Jim</div> |